Follow

 micrsoft edge browser more option and settings

-1. On the left menu, click Privacy, search, and services.
+1. On the left side of the screen, click Privacy, search, and services.

 microsoft edge browser privacy search and services page

-2. Find the tile labeled Website typo protection.
+2. Find the option labeled Website typo protection.

-3. Click the toggle button to turn it On or Off.
+3. Click the toggle switch to turn it On or Off.

 microsoft edge browser website typo protection button

-What happens?
-When this feature is On, Edge will protect you from accidentally visiting fake websites.
-When it’s Off, you won’t have this protection.
+When this feature is On, Edge protects you from fake websites.
+When it is Off, you do not have this extra layer of security.

 ⚠️ Admin Privileges Required